How to Pay Yourself as a Business Owner in Canada

 - The business salary or bonus paid out will be a tax deduction for the corporation.

-- Besides paying yourself, you can do some income-splitting by paying salary to related employees such as a spouse or children. ( See Pay Less Canadian Income Tax With Income Splitting).
+- Besides paying yourself, you can do some income-splitting by paying salary to related employees such as a spouse or children.

-Another disadvantage is that you will have to do payroll if you're going to pay yourself a business salary.
-You will have to set up a Payroll account with the Canada Revenue Agency and do all the related paperwork such as preparing T4 slips.
+- You will have to set up a payroll account with the Canada Revenue Agency and prepare and file all of the related paperwork.

 If the corporation pays you dividends, the advantages are: